jdc20181/BeffsBrowser/README.md

 # Announcments

+**Development Delays:**

+The next release will be scheduled near the Beginning of April at the EARLIEST.
+This release is going to take extra time due to some of the new core features being added.

 **Version 2.4.0 has been released, 2.4.2 is undergoing development**

 Version 2.4.2 will include much that wasn't included in 2.4.0, as well as a bunch of other new features and fixes. [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-2.4.2)